dwightwatson/rememberable/README.md

 ### Cache flushing

-Based on the architecture of the package it's not possible to delete single queries.
-But if you tagged any queries you are able to flush the cache for these queries by using `Cache::tags('tag_name')->flush();`.
+Based on the architecture of the package it's not possible to delete single query caches.
+But if you tagged any queries using cache tags, you are able to flush the cache for the tag by using `Cache::tags('tag_name')->flush();`.